Month of February

 We can learn more about this transitional month through exploration of symbols sacred to February.
 Here are a few:

 February is shared by both Ash and Rowan in the Celtic lunar calendar.
 According to the ancient Druidic Ogham, the Ash is also a transitional symbol - making it a fitting icon for February - a month in which Spring is just beginning its ascension.
 Ash is a sign of creation and connects new life to our awareness where once there may have been a bleak outlook.
 In-line with many festivals of renewal in February, the Ash is also symbolic of rebirth.
 In your February meditations, incorporate the expansive Ash for protection, earthy connections and bolstering inspiration/creativity/motivation.
 Learn more about the Celtic symbolism of Ash here.
 See more about Tree Symbolism here.

 Symbolic Flowers of February

-Violets will bloom in very cold weather.
+Violets (and pansies) will bloom in very cold weather.
 Sighting their bright petals in the snow is a picture of hope, inspiration and promise.
 Spring is not far when the Violets come to call.
 The Violet is a symbol of the ancient city of Athens.
 Its fragrance is sweet and the Violet has been used for centuries as a key ingredient for perfumes to arouse and stir whirlpools of love.
 In ancient festivals & ceremony Violets were often woven as a crown to be worn upon the head.
 This signified high minded intentions as well as protection from mental ruin.
 Folk medicine prescribes Violets for protection against headaches and hangovers.
 The color violet, a mix of blue and red (purple) is symbolic of the Crown chakra and also represents the connection between heaven and earth.
 Incorporate these attributes of the Violet during your contemplative moments in February.
-Violets are also featured at the Feast of Feralia (see "Symbolic Festivals & February Meaning" below) And view more about the Violet symbolism here
+Violets are also featured at the Feast of Feralia (see "Symbolic Festivals & February Meaning" below) And please view my article on Flower Colors and Their Meanings here.

 We can learn a lot more about symbolic February meaning when we investigate the rituals, parties, holidays, ceremonies and festivals that take place this time of year.
 Here are a few: